Princess Seaways: Sister ships

 The third Peter Pan was the first of four sisters in the Peter Pan class, the others being:

 Nils Holgersson was the second of the sisters built by Seebeckwerft for TT-Line.
 She was sold to Brittany Ferries in 1993 and renamed Val de Loire.
 In late 2005 she was sold to DFDS Seaways to serve the IJmuiden–Newcastle route as King of Scandinavia, subsequently renamed in 2011 as King Seaways.

 Olau Hollandia was the third of the vessels and built by Schichau Seebeckwerft for TT-Line's sister company Olau Line to a modified design.
 With her Olau sister Olau Britannia she was charted in 1994 to P&O Ferries and renamed Pride of Le Havre.
 In 2005, she stopped operating for P&O and was subsequently sold to SNAV in Italy and renamed SNAV Sardegna.

-The former MS Koningin Beatrix, sold in 1989 to Stena Line and renamed in 2002 as MS Stena Baltica, was built by the Dutch shipyard Van der Giessen de Noord for SMZ to a similar basic design as the four sisters, supplied by A.G.
+The former Koningin Beatrix, sold in 1989 to Stena Line and renamed in 2002 as Stena Baltica, was built by the Dutch shipyard Van der Giessen de Noord for SMZ to a similar basic design as the four sisters, supplied by A.G.
 Weser.